SteveDoyle2/pyNastran/pyNastran/applications/readme.txt

     - needs a public example problem
     - created around v0.1 (updated since)
     - updated load mapping part to be far more general

+ 4. margin_checker
+    - Recommended that you don't use this; created around v0.2

+ 5. contact
+    - Recommended that you don't use this; created around v0.2